Screening Workers with Affirmative Action: Two-Dimensional Screening Model

 \subsection{Principal's Objective}

-The principal designs menus of contracts $\{(w^j,q^j)\}_{j = \{N,T\}}$ to solve the following constrained optimization problem:
+The principal designs menus of contracts $\{(w^j,q^j)\}_{j \in \{N,T\}}$ to solve the following constrained optimization problem:

 The first integral is taken over $F^T$, which is the CDF of the trait group, while the second integral is taken over the non-trait group.
-Each integral is weighted by the population shares $\pi_T$ and $1- \pi_T$, respectively.
+The integrals are weighted by the shares $\pi_T$ and $1- \pi_T$, respectively.